The Kropholler Conjecture: The Kropholler Conjecture

-Our complex $X$ admits a two colouring in which vertices $u, v$ have the same colour if $d(u,v)$ is even.
-This colouring extends to $|X| -P$ (see Fig 1). in such a way that adjacent region have different colours.
+Since $H^1(X, \Z _2) = 0$ (see below) our complex $X$ admits a two colouring in which vertices $u, v$ have the same colour if $d(u,v)$ is even.
+This colouring extends to $|X| -P$ (see Fig 1) in such a way that adjacent regions have different colours.

 As in \cite {DD} p225, let $D_P$ be the graph in which

 $VD_P$ is the set of components of $|X|-P$,

 $ED_P$ is the set of tracks of $P$